mirceanton/home-ops/kubernetes/infra-cluster/bootstrap/README.md

-# Home Cluster | Kubernetes Cluster
+# Infra Cluster | Kubernetes Cluster

 This directory contains the minimum required app deployments to get FluxCD up and running: